 C# Expression Bodied Finalizer

-Finalizer is a destroyer that is used to perform cleanup related tasks.
-Body definition of finalizer is a single line expression.
+Finalizer is a utility that is employed to execute tasks associated with cleanup.
+The concise definition of finalizer is encapsulated within a single line.

 While working with finalizer, following are the key points to remember.